shlondon/Testhff/README.md

-# TestPostman
+# Flask, heroku and Postman
-Test receive and send information across postman
+To do post request in flask app deployed in heroku